Moina Michael: Early life

 Michael was born in 1869 and lived on what is now known as 3698 Moina Michael Road in Good Hope, in Walton County, Georgia.
 She was the eldest daughter and second of the seven children of John Marion Michael, a Confederate veteran of the American Civil War, and Alice Sherwood Wise.
 She was distantly related to General Francis Marion on her father's side, and the Wise family of Virginia state governors on her mother's side.
 Both sides of her family had Huguenot ancestry, with origins in Brittany and Flanders respectively.
 Her family was wealthy and owned a cotton plantation until 1898.
 She was educated at Braswell Academy in Morgan County, and the Martin Institute in Jefferson, Georgia.

 She became a teacher in 1885, initially in Good Hope and then in Monroe, Georgia.
-She taught at the Lucy Cobb Institute and Normal School, both located in Athens, Georgia.
+She taught at the Lucy Cobb Institute and State Normal School, both located in Athens, Georgia.
 She studied at Columbia University in New York City in 1912–13.